Skip to content

 def calculate_aspect(arcticdem_ds: xr.Dataset) -> xr.Dataset:

-"""Calculate the aspect of the terrain surface from an ArcticDEM Dataset.
+"""Calculate aspect (compass direction) of the terrain surface from an ArcticDEM Dataset.

 Args: